Dialectical Behavior Therapy for

 Provides tools for managing stress without using substances

-learn practical skills together to manage emotions, reduce conflict, and strengthen connection.
+Learn practical skills together to manage emotions, reduce conflict, and strengthen connection.

 Assessment Phase